Financial Controller Career Guide: Salary, Responsibilities, and More

 If you're interested in becoming a financial controller and haven't earned your bachelor's degree yet, you may want to consider a degree in accounting or a degree in business administration.

-If you've already earned your bachelor's degree and want to continue your professional education, you may want to consider pursuing an advanced degree, such as the Master of Accounting (MSA), Master of Finance (MSF), or a Master of Business Administration (MBA).
+If you've already earned your bachelor's degree and wish to continue your professional education, you may want to consider pursuing an advanced degree, such as the Master of Accounting (MSA), Master of Finance (MSF), or Master of Business Administration (MBA).

 You are Currently on slide 1